Turkey Process Service

-If the documents and its attachments which are requested for service under the article 5/1 of the Convention are prepared in Turkish or that a translation in Turkish be attached with the original documents, The Chief Public Prosecutor's Office perform the service via post offices in accordance with our domestic law.
+If the documents and their attachments which are requested for service under article 5/1 of the Convention are prepared in Turkish or that a translation in Turkish be attached with the original documents, The Chief Public Prosecutor's Office performs the service via post offices in accordance with our domestic law.
 In such a case, documents may also be served against the addressee’s will, so this method is generally demanded.

-In these methods of service, the Chief Public Prosecutor's Office perform the service via post offices.
+In these methods of service, the Chief Public Prosecutor's Office performs the service via post offices.

-As stated before, the addressee may refuse to accept the documents prepared in another language different from the requested states.
+As stated before, the addressee may refuse to accept the documents prepared in another language different from the requested state.